North Korea fires multiple ballistic missiles | DW | 30.07.2019

 Six days earlier, North Korea test-launched two new short-range ballistic missiles, the first such missile tests since May.

-North Korea said those tests were meant as a warning to South Korea over planned military exercises, which are normally conducted with US troops.
+North Korea said those tests were meant as a warning to South Korea over its high-tech defense purchases and planned military exercises with US troops.

 The test missile launches threaten to derail US-North Korea attempts to revive working-level talks on denuclearization following a meeting last month between US President Donald Trump and the North's leader Kim Jong-un at the Demilitarized Zone (DMZ).